|

 It’s available when you sign up for the fine motor kit printables.

-28. Keir Mercer says
+Keir Mercer

 I just found your blog, and I am so excited to make a fine motor kit!
 What an awesome idea!
 I always have several kiddos who need a little boost in this, and this will be perfect!
 I didn’t see the hole-punch letter sounds included in the kit.
 Did this get missed in the upload?
 I would love to be able to include this too.
 Thanks so much!